Tanjung Datu National Park

 Online booking: http://ebooking.com.my

 There is no road access to Tanjung Datu.
-Access is by boat from the nearby village of Telok Melano (15 mins), or by foot via the Telok Melano – Telok Upas – Tanjung Datu HQ Trail (2½ hrs).
-Telok Melano itself is only accessible by boat from the town of Sematan, about 2½ hrs drive from Kuching.
+Access is by boat from the nearby village of Telok Melano (15 mins), or on foot via the Telok Melano – Telok Upas – Tanjung Datu HQ Trail (2½ hrs).
+Telok Melano itself is however accessible by road (30-min) from the town of Sematan, about 2½ hrs drive from Kuching.
 Boats from Sematan to Telok Melano are infrequent, unscheduled and cater to local communities, so independent travel to the park may be difficult.
 Designated tour operators offer transport and guided tours to the park – further details are available from the National Parks Booking Office in Kuching.
-Please note that neither Tanjung Datu nor Telok Melano are accessible by boat during the monsoon season (October-February) due to high seas.
+Please note that neither Tanjung Datu are accessible by boat during the monsoon season (October-February) due to high seas.
+Getting There